fourscoreandmore/fourscoreandmore.org/GenAI/index.md

 title: 'Generative AI Tools in Music'
 ---

-GenAI is a fast moving field.
-The provision of generative tools for music applications specifically is no exception to this.
+Generative AI (aka GenAI) is a fast moving field, and the provision of generative tools for music specifically is no exception to this.
 To make sense of that, several teams have provided summaries.
 Now there are a lot of summaries, so here's a summary of the summaries, and a few signposts that might be useful.

+No knowledge is assumed, and we begin at the more fundamental level of defining the different musical tasks to which you GenAI might be applied.

 In brief:
 - Title: 'Generative AI Tools in Music'